Last updated August 27th, 2025.

 Does all this really make Vietnam immune from the rest of the world’s crises, though?
 Likewise, can its economy remain the strongest in Asia?
 Let’s take a look.

 Multinational firms, including Nike, Samsung, and hundreds of others, are setting up operations in Vietnam.
-Not only to produce goods but to sell them to the nation’s growing consumer class.
+Not only to produce goods, but also to sell them locally to the nation’s growing consumer class.

 Vietnam tends to exceed the world economy’s highs and miss its lows.
 Nonetheless, it’s fully integrated with the global market and isn’t completely immune to crisis.

-A rising manufacturing power and arguably one of the best places to invest in Asia, Vietnam has an economy that relies on the large amount of FDI it receives.
+As a rising manufacturing power and one of the top places to invest in Asia, Vietnam has an economy that relies on the large amount of FDI it receives.

 Vietnam’s economy lost some hype between contagion and travel bans over the years.
 Fortunately, the investment appeal isn’t gone by any means.